-Mode of Attendance: Full Time or Part Time
+Mode of Attendance: Full-time or part-time

 The programme is designed for Masters students who are interested in the politics of human rights, humanitarianism and international and transitional justice especially in conflict and post-conflict states.
 It is also highly relevant to anyone working or intending to work in international NGOs, international organizations, think tanks and advocacy groups in the areas of rights, humanitarian assistance and transitional justice.
-It also looks more broadly at the future of global human rights in a world where, many claims, the influence of the West is declining and asks critical questions about the legitimacy and effectiveness of transitional justice mechanisms and humanitarian intervention.
+It also looks more broadly at the future of global human rights in a world where, many claim, the influence of the West is declining and asks critical questions about the legitimacy and effectiveness of transitional justice mechanisms and humanitarian intervention.

 SOAS has standard requirements relating to the structure and duration of taught postgraduate programmes and for the award and classification of these programmes.

 Students must take 180 credits comprised of 120 taught credits (including core and option modules) and a 60 credit dissertation.